siddhantgoel/tornado-sqlalchemy/docs/index.rst

 Database migrations are supported using Alembic_.

-The one piece of configuration that Alembic expects to auto-generate migrations is the :code:`MetaData`_ object that your app is using.
+The one piece of configuration that Alembic expects to auto-generate migrations is the |MetaData| object that your app is using.
 This is provided by the :code:`db.metadata` property.

 .. code-block:: python